 What to do

 Once in Manhattan Beach the best thing to do is stroll around the Strand and the pier (there’s a little aquarium at the end).
 I highly recommend renting a bike and cruising the bike path (you can go all the way south to Torrance or north to Santa Monica).
-Fun Bunns Beach Rentals, 1116 Manhattan Ave; tel: 310-372-8500 ($8 an hour, $24 a day).
+Try Fun Bunns Beach Rentals, accessible at 1116 Manhattan Ave and by phone at 310-372-8500 ($8 an hour, $24 a day).

 Where to eat

-This is one of my favorite parts about Manhattan Beach — the restaurants.
-There are so many to choose from and most are in walking distance.
-I’m just listing my favorites.
+This is one of my favorite parts about Manhattan Beach—the restaurants.
+There are so many to choose from and most are within walking distance from where you’ve been dropped off, so I’m just listing my favorites.

 - Uncle Bill’s Pancake House (1305 Highland Ave; Tel: 310-545-5177).
 It’s a diner that’s open for breakfast and lunch only and has super long waits on weekends/holiday mornings.
 I’ve eaten here so many times my picture is on the wall (to the right of the front door).